bondhugula/pluto/README.md

-Wherever diamond tiling is performed, the same tile size should be chosen along the first two dimensions of the tile band; otherwise, the tile wavefront will no longer be parallel to the concurrent start face and tile-wise concurrent start will be lost.
+Wherever diamond tiling is performed, the same tile size should be chosen along the first two dimensions of the tile band; otherwise, the tile wavefront will no longer be parallel to the concurrent start face, and tile-wise concurrent start will be lost.